Qualition/quick/DEVELOPING.md

 `quick` tests are categorized as unit tests and integration tests on the library code.
 All code added should have an accompanying test added to the appropriate spot in the `tests` folder.

+## Linting

+`quick` uses mypy and ruff for linting purposes.
+All code added must pass mypy and ruff checks, and have accompanying stubs with them.